KyleWilliford/bemore/README.md

 # slackboat chat bot

 # What is this?
-This is a server for a Slack application.
+This is a server for the Slackboat Slack application.
 This server exposes a RESTful API for the Slackboat Slack app to use to process commands.
 This server can also be used to authorize installations of the Slackboat Slack app using Slack's OAuth authorization APIs.

 This server's api paths and methods types are listed at the end of this file.